mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 MOVE LATER / CONCLUSION
 The characteristics described above offer a contribution to the literature on Game Jam pedagogy and learning design of this study offers greater scaffolding to the process to facilitate the process of jamming as a way of encouraging co-development of practices and making styles as proposed by Gutiérrez and Rogoff [@gutierrez_cultural_2003].
 This strand is developed in the following chapter.

+### MOVED FROM CHAPTER 6

+**Peripheral activities** MOVE TO NEXT CHAPTER IF SPACE / PLACE FOR IT.

+This chapter has demonstrated that these behaviours could be undertaken in many ways, including those requiring little commitment.

+this form of activity can be seen as legitimate peripheral participation (EXPLAIN?) [@lave_situated_1991; @guzdial_imagineering_2006], and thus a helpfuls practice contributing to the emerging ecosystem of the learning community.

+Observation on T's part, still legitimate

+For example, even if participants only noticed the use of GDPs and used approximate terminology to comment on them during playtesting,